ram1123/CMS_FulllSimulation/README.md

 ***NOTE:*** It would be good if you first test locally the `.sh` file obtained by this script for say 50 events.
 This will help you to understand the workflow and also to check if the script is working properly.
 Once you are satisfied with the local test, you can submit the jobs to condor.
 You may need to copy the CMSSW config file to the local directory.

-# General Suggestations

-1. Commit the cmssw configuration and the .sh script downloaded from the mccm to git.
+***General Suggestations:*** Commit the cmssw configuration and the .sh script downloaded from the mccm to git.
 This will help you to track the changes and also to reproduce the results.

-# Few improvements or things to note

-1. Directory name `ConfigFiles` is hardcoded in the script

 # How to run the script

 - ***Step - 1:*** Prepare the [ChainDownloadLinkFromMccM_dict.py](utils/ChainDownloadLinkFromMccM_dict.py) file.
 Add the chain name and the download link from McM.
 This file also serves as the bookkeeping file for the chain name and the download link.

 - ***Step - 2:*** Prepare the [gridpack_lists.py](utils/gridpack_lists.py) file.
 Add the list of gridpacks you want to generate.

 - ***Step - 3:*** Fetch the CMSSW configuration file from the McM.
 Run the script [GetFullSimScriptsFromMCCM.py](GetFullSimScriptsFromMCCM.py) with the following command:

     ```bash
-    python3 GetFullSimScriptsFromMCCM.py --UseCustomNanoAOD --model 'HHbbgg' --year '2016preVFP' --debug --outDir /eos/user/r/rasharma/post_doc_ihep/double-higgs/nanoAODnTuples/HHTobbgg_Apr2024v3 --run_exec
+    python3 GetFullSimScriptsFromMCCM.py --nevents 2000  --model HHbbgg --year 2016preVFP --outDir /eos/user/r/rasharma/post_doc_ihep/double-higgs/nanoAODnTuples/HHTobbgg_Apr2024v3 --nJobs 100 --jobName 2016preVFP --UseCustomNanoAOD --run_exec
     ```

     Note the `model` and `year` arguments in the above command.
-It depends on your file information that you added in the [ChainDownloadLinkFromMccM_dict.py](utils/ChainDownloadLinkFromMccM_dict.py) and [gridpack_lists.py](utils/gridpack_lists.py) files.
+It depends on your keys that you added in the [ChainDownloadLinkFromMccM_dict.py](utils/ChainDownloadLinkFromMccM_dict.py) and [gridpack_lists.py](utils/gridpack_lists.py) files.

 - ***Step - 4:*** Edit the CMSSW configuration file.

+    ```bash
+    python3 GetFullSimScriptsFromMCCM.py --nevents 2000  --model HHbbgg --year 2016preVFP --outDir /eos/user/r/rasharma/post_doc_ihep/double-higgs/nanoAODnTuples/HHTobbgg_Apr2024v3 --nJobs 100 --jobName 2016preVFP --UseCustomNanoAOD --NOdownload --append_to_config_file
+    ```

-    1. step-1 config file (wmLHE config file):
+    1. step-1 config file (wmLHE config file): ***Done by above command***
        - Here you need to add the input arguments for the additional input arguments for seed value, and gridpack file

             ```python